libktx/ktx/actors/README.md

 - `Group` and `Stage` support actor adding and removal through `+` and `-` operators.
 - `Stage.contains(Actor)` method was added to support `in` operator.
 This will report `true` if the `Actor` is on the `Stage` (it does not have to be a direct child of `Stage` root group).
-- `Actor.alpha` and `Stage.alpha` mock-up fields were added to support easy modification of `Color.a` value.
+- `Actor.alpha` and `Stage.alpha` inlined extension properties were added to support easy modification of `Color.a` value.
 - `Actor.setKeyboardFocus` and `.setScrollFocus` allow to quickly (un)focus the actor on its stage.

 #### Event listeners